Join Best Online Poker Site. Enjoy Real Money online Poker Bonuses

 What is the difference between a stereo receiver and an AV receiver?

 A stereo receiver is an audio-only, two-channel amplifier that includes source switching and an AM/FM tuner – if it lacks a tuner it’s called an integrated amp.
-Meanhile, an AV receiver is typically a surround sound amplifier that enables HDMI switching and playback of audio and video.
+Meanwhile, an AV receiver is typically a surround sound system amplifier that enables HDMI switching and playback of audio and video.
 Most also include tuners onboard as well.
 An AV receiver is more versatile than a two-channel model because it can be used for both stereo and surround sound.
-You can add as many speakers to them as you have, starting at just two – so they’re pretty flexible.
+You can add as many speakers to them as you have, starting at just two – so they’re pretty flexible to build out your surround sound system.

 Show more